-The 2019 NCI-CONNECT (Comprehensive Oncology Network Evaluating Rare CNS Tumors) and Brain Tumor Trials Collaborative (BTTC) Annual Meetings were held on April 29 and 30 at NIH in Bethesda, Maryland.
-The meetings were hosted by NCI’s Center for Cancer Research (CCR), Neuro-Oncology Branch, and attended by over 100 leaders, healthcare providers and researchers in neuro-oncology.
+The 2019 NCI-CONNECT and Brain Tumor Trials Collaborative (BTTC) Annual Meetings were held on April 29 and 30 at NIH in Bethesda, Maryland.
+The meetings were hosted by NCI Center for Cancer Research (CCR) Neuro-Oncology Branch, and attended by over 100 leaders, health care providers, and researchers in neuro-oncology.

-An overview of each meeting session and a summary of key findings is provided below.
+An overview of each meeting session and a summary of key findings are provided below.

 Day 1: NCI-CONNECT

 The NCI-CONNECT meeting focused on the program’s progress towards improving the lives of people with select rare CNS tumors.
 These include ATRT, choroid plexus tumors, diffuse midline gliomas, ependymoma, gliomatosis cerebri, gliosarcoma, medulloblastoma, meningioma, oligodendroglioma, pineal region tumors, PXA / APXA, and PNET.
 It also focused on the program’s plans for the coming year.